2025 MR3 Network Scientific Retreat

 Learning Health System Research Resources

-Research Assistant Professor, Health Law, Policy & Management, School of Public Health, Boston University
+Director, Education and Dissemination, Health Outcomes Unit, Department of Health Policy and Management, School of Public Health, Boston University

 LeaRRn Q and A